Table of contents

 It is the best to start with a domain name which should be catchy, short and unambiguous.
 Most often it is the name of your brand.

 In the next step focus on the home page.
 Pay attention to its design and don’t overcrowd it with too much information.
 Otherwise, the readers may quickly get lost.
 You will achieve an interesting visual layout with clear and brief text and well-matched graphics or pictures.
+It’s important to have and follow a web design project plan in order to create the best possible visitor and customer journey on your website.

 The good thing is as well to create place on you webpage which would be intended for the clients opinions and reviews.
 Bazaarvoice infographic below shows how reading reviews impacts sales.